All Authors A-Z

 Wayne Dyer has often been referred to as the ‘Father of Motivation’ and is a recognised leader in the field of self-development throughout the world.
 An award-winning speaker, he was elected to the International Speakers’ Hall of Fame and awarded the prestigious Golden Gavel Award from Toast-masters International.
 He is the author of 14 books, which have sold over 48 million copies worldwide.
 Leon Nacson was born in Alexandria, Egypt, to Greek parents.
 He is a well-established Australian book publisher and the founder of the Planet newspaper, a publication that deals with the environment, healthy lifestyles and personal development issues.
 He has also facilitated seminars and workshops for such notable teachers as Louise L. Hay, Wayne Dyer, Denise Linn, Shakti Gawain, Deepak Chopra and Stuart Wilde.

-Reggie Nadelson is a New Yorker who also lives in London.
-She is the author of six novels featuring the detective Artie Cohen.
-Comrade Rockstar is to be made into a film starring Tom Hanks.
+A journalist and documentary film maker, Reggie Nadelson is a New Yorker who also makes her home in London.
+She is the author of six previous novels featuring the detective Artie Cohen ('the detective every woman would like to find in her bed' Guardian), most recently Red Hook.
+Her non-fiction book Comrade Rockstar, the story of the American who became the biggest rock star in the Soviet Union, is to be made into a film starring Tom Hanks.

 Bonnie Nadzam was born in Cleveland, went to school in Chicago and has moved continually westward since then.
 She studied English literature and environmental studies at Carleton College and earned an MA and PhD from the University of Southern California.
 Her short fiction and poetry have been published in a wide range of literary publications and she taught creative writing at Colorado College.
 She is married to her childhood sweetheart and lives with him in the Rocky Mountains.